 Hot Market.
 More money for you.

 My goal as your listing agent is primarily broken into three parts.
-Positioning your home as the best home available online, marketing for an offer, contract to close.
+Making your home ready to sell for more money, getting a great offer for you to accept, completing the sale.

-Part 1 – Making Your Home Standout Online
+Part 1 – Getting Ready To Sell And Making Your Home Sell For More

 - First and foremost, to promote online, the beauty, quality and condition of your home so potential buyers want to tour your home.
 The goal also extends to the agents representing these potential buyers.

-- To take the online interest in your home and get an offer.
+- To take the online interest in your home and get multiple offers.
 This is best accomplished by pre-sale inspections, disclosures and reports.
 Plus, details like utilities, maintenance, neighborhood information, etc.

 - Promote the home to the community of real estate professionals and businesses to maximize the interest for your home.
 Real estate is still a contact sport, email and direct mail is still very relevant to make buyers aware of your home.